unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

 If *new_state* key is present then after the action the item move to the new state.

-If *death* key is present than after you get the item you're going to die if it’s "True".
-The other value, as is it’s a boolean, is "False" and in this case you stay alive and you don’t need to specify *death* key to say it’s "False", simply don’t use this key.
+If *death* key is present than after you get the item you're going to die if it’s "true".
+The other value, as is it’s a boolean, is "false" and in this case you stay alive and you don’t need to specify *death* key to say it’s "false", simply don’t use this key.

 As extention you can have a condition to execute a catch action on the item.
 This condition is defined by the sub keys: